 Les livres de n’importe quelle discipline académique seront considérés, à condition qu’ils abordent l’expérience coloniale française d’un point de vue historique.

-• Dr. Elizabeth Heath
+• Dr. Scott Berthelette

 • Dr. Danna Agmon